yash-ops22/AWS-Project6/README.md

-Now we will run the command.
+Now we will run the command to apply the code we have written

      terraform apply --auto-approve